Jussie Smollett: 2019 hate crime hoax

-On January 29, 2019, Smollett told police that he had been physically attacked outside his apartment building along with the use of racial and homophobic slurs.
+On January 29, 2019, Smollett told police that he had been physically attacked outside his apartment building, along with the use of racial and homophobic slurs.
 He was treated at Northwestern Memorial Hospital and was released "in good condition" later that morning.
 A subsequent police investigation found that he had paid two work acquaintances, who were also brothers, to stage the assault.

 On February 20, 2019, Smollett was charged by a grand jury with a class 4 felony for filing a false police report.
 On March 26, 2019, all charges were dropped.
 First Assistant State's Attorney Joseph Magats said the office reached a deal with Smollett's defense team in which prosecutors dropped the charges upon Smollett completing 16 hours of community service and forfeiting his $10,000 bond.
 On April 12, 2019, the city of Chicago filed a lawsuit in the Circuit Court of Cook County against Smollett for the costs, totaling $130,105.15, of overtime authorities expended investigating the hoax.
 In November 2019, Smollett filed a countersuit against the city of Chicago, alleging he was the victim of "mass public ridicule and harm" and arguing he should not be made to reimburse the city for the cost of the investigation.

 After the charges were dropped, allegations of favoritism and leniency were made against the prosecutor, Kim Foxx.
 In June 2019, Foxx asked the state to conduct an independent inquiry by a special investigator.
 On February 11, 2020, after further investigation by a special prosecutor was completed, Smollett was indicted again by a Cook County grand jury on six counts of felony disorderly conduct about making four false police reports.
 On June 12, 2020, a judge rejected Smollett's claim that his February charge violated the principle of double jeopardy.
-His trial began in November 2021, and on December 9 he was found guilty of five of the six counts.
+His trial began in November 2021, and on December 9, he was found guilty of five of the six counts.

-On March 10, 2022, Smollett was sentenced to serve 150 days in county jail and two and a half years on probation.
-He was also ordered to make restitution to the city of Chicago of just over $120,000 and fined $25,000.
+On March 10, 2022, Smollett was sentenced to 150 days in county jail and 2.5 years on probation.
+He was also ordered to pay the city of Chicago just over $120,000 in restitution and was fined $25,000.
 His lawyers filed a notice of appeal the following day.
 On March 16, 2022, an Illinois appeals court ordered that Smollett be released from jail, upon his posting of a $150,000 personal recognizance bond, pending the outcome of the appeal of his conviction.
 On March 1, 2023, Smollett's attorney filed an appeal of his 150-day sentence related to the felony disorderly conduct conviction in his hate crime hoax.
 The court, on December 1, 2023, upheld the conviction.
 On November 21, 2024, the Illinois Supreme Court reversed Smollett's conviction, holding that retrying him after he had paid $10,000 and served community service in exchange for dismissal of all charges violated his constitutional due process rights.